James Brindley

 James Brindley (1716 – 27 September 1772) was an English engineer.
-He was born in Tunstead, Derbyshire, and lived much of his life in Leek, Staffordshire, becoming one of the most notable engineers of the 18th century.
+He was born in Tunstead, Derbyshire, and lived much of his life in Leek, Staffordshire, becoming one of the most notable engineers of the 18th Century.

-Early life

-Born into a well-to-do family of yeoman farmers and craftsmen in the Peak District, which in those days was extremely isolated, Brindley received little formal education, but was educated at home by his mother.
-At age 17, encouraged by his mother, he was apprenticed to a millwright in Sutton, Macclesfield, and soon showed exceptional skill and ability.
+Born in the Peak District, which in those days was extremely isolated, Brindley received little formal education, but was educated at home by his mother.
+At age 17, encouraged by his mother, he was apprenticed to a millwright in exceptional skill and ability.
 Having completed his apprenticeship he set up business for himself as a wheelwright in Leek, Staffordshire.
 In 1750 he expanded his business by renting a millwright's shop in Burslem from the Wedgwoods who became his lifelong friends.
 He soon established a reputation for ingenuity and skill at repairing many different kinds of machinery.
-In 1752 he designed and built an engine for draining a coal mine, the Wet Earth Colliery at Clifton in Lancashire.
+In 1752 he designed and built an engine for draining a coal mine, the Wet Earth Colliery at Clifton, formerly in Lancashire, now in Greater Manchester.
 Three years later he built a machine for a silk mill at Congleton.